Course

 Current Treatment

-Therapy for people with schizophrenia has evolved over the last century.
-Prior therapies included lobotomies, Metrazol therapy, insulin coma therapy, isolation and asylums, bloodletting and purging, trephination, and electroconvulsive therapy (ECT).
+Therapy for schizophrenia has evolved over the last century.
+Prior therapies included lobotomies, Metrazol therapy, insulin coma therapy, isolation and asylum, bloodletting and purging, trephination, and electroconvulsive therapy (ECT).

-Currently, treatment includes a strict pharmacological regimen, psychosocial therapy (family therapy, individual psychotherapy, cognitive remediation, rehabilitation), ECT, coordinated specialty care (CSC) and hospitalization.
+Currently, treatment includes a strict pharmacological regimen, psychosocial therapy (family therapy, individual psychotherapy, cognitive remediation, rehabilitation), electroconvulsive therapy (ECT), coordinated specialty care (CSC), and hospitalization.

 Pharmacological